 Preparing and Finalizing the Budget

-Next, determine when and from where the money to fund these projects is coming.
+The next step is to determine where you will find the money to fund these projects.
 When is the planned income expected to arrive?
 Will there be fluctuations in the amount given from previous years that need to be taken into account?
 If you have earned income from sources such as admissions fees, a museum store, or membership fees, what were the numbers from previous years?
-Establishing anticipated income before writing the formal budget can help you determine what your fundraising needs will be for the year.

 Finally, it is the duty of the board of trustees to review and approve the final budget.
-It is crucial to keep in mind here that, as the oversight for the organization, it is also the duty of the board to ensure that any fundraising needs are met.
+It is crucial to keep in mind that, as the body providing legal oversight of the organization, it is also the duty of the board to ensure that any fundraising needs are met.